Distributed Computing by Mobile Robots: Uniform Circle Formation: The Algorithm: Informal Description

 One other special initial case has to be resolved: the \HD case.
 In this configuration, all the robots lie in one half-disk of SEC, and the diameter of such a half-disk is called \emph{principal line} (see Figure~\ref{f04}(a)).
 The reason why we want to resolve these configurations immediately and separately from all others will be explained in the following, when discussing locked configurations.

 \HD configurations are resolved by making some robots move from the ``occupied'' half-disk to the ``non-occupied'' one.
 Note that, while doing so, some robots have to cross the principal line.
 Also, by definition of SEC, the principal line must contain robots on both endpoints.
 These two robots, $r_1$ and $r_2$, must stay in place in order to maintain SEC stable.
 Hence, exactly two other robots, which have smallest angular distances from $r_1$ and $r_2$ respectively, move to the two points in which the principal line intersects SEC/3 (see Figure~\ref{f04}(b)).
 Once they are both there, they move into the non-occupied half-disk, remaining inside SEC/3, as in Figure~\ref{f04}(c).
-(More precisely, if the principal line already contains some robots on or inside SEC/3, such robots skip the move to the perimeter of SEC/3, because it is unnecessary and it may even cause collisions.)
+(More precisely, if the principal line already contains some robots on or inside SEC/3, such robots do not preliminarily move to the perimeter of SEC/3, because it is unnecessary and it may even cause collisions; in this case, they move into the unoccupied half-disk right away.)

 A very special \HD case is the one in which all robots lie on the same line.
 This case is handled like a generic \HD, with two robots first moving on SEC/3 (if they are not already on it or in its interior), and then moving away from the principal line.
 If they move in opposite directions, the configuration is no longer \HD.
 If they move in the same direction, they form a generic \HD, which is then resolved normally.